 Anders sees that there are exactly a spies among the bugs.
-Bartosz and Vivek, on the other hand, have only learned by standard procedures that there are either a or b spies, and the numbers a and b differ by exactly one.
+Bartosz and Vivek, on the other hand, have only learned by standard procedures that there are either a or b spies, and b = a - 1.
 They have no other information about the bugs.